multiparty/jiff/tutorials/3-preprocessing.md

 # What is Preprocessing?
 In general, MPC is much slower than standard computation - mostly due to communication costs between parties.
 While some operations are free (meaning they only rely on local computation), such as secure addition, other operations (e.g. secure multiplication) incur high communication costs.
 Specifically for multiplication, the protocol used in JIFF relies on helper values of a certain form, called beaver triples (a,b,c such that a\*b=c).

-Preprocessing allows us to compute and distribute these values before the main phase of computation, which results in much lower communication costs during the online phase of a computation.
+In JIFF, preprocessing of beaver triples is accomplished via multiplication with the BGW protocol.

-While preprocessing still incurs communication costs, it can ideally be executed before data is ready to be shared or before all parties online, which stops the generation of beaver triples and other helper-values from becoming a bottleneck during the online-phase.
+While preprocessing still incurs communication costs, it can ideally be executed before data is ready to be shared or before all parties online, which leads to a faster online phase.

 # How to Use Preprocessing in JIFF
 The `jiff.preprocessing()` exists to preprocess any values needed for later computation.
 All preprocessing needs to know is which operations will be performed and how many times, so the programmer does not need to know what other protocols or values those depend on.